waterlily-team/ageratum/README.md

     - [x64](https://en.wikipedia.org/wiki/X86-64): **Not yet supported, but planned.**
     - [ARM64](https://en.wikipedia.org/wiki/AArch64): **Not yet supported, but planned.**

-WLAssets does not plan to support [Microsoft Windows](https://en.wikipedia.org/wiki/Microsoft_Windows), for it is truly development hell in regards to C.
+Ageratum does not plan to support [Microsoft Windows](https://en.wikipedia.org/wiki/Microsoft_Windows), for it is truly development hell in regards to C.

-WLAssets supports the following formats of media, alongside "unknown" files which are treated as raw bytes.
+Ageratum supports the following formats of media, alongside "unknown" files which are treated as raw bytes.

 - Generic:
     - [EXE](https://en.wikipedia.org/wiki/Executable): **Not yet supported, but planned.**